 As I said before, I teach third grade.
 Every day something funny happens in my classroom.
 If I would only write everything down at the end of the day before I forget, I could write a book and make my millions.
 One of my students, who shall remain un-named, drew this masterpiece on the back of a test....that he turned in.
 He obviously didn't think this through.
 The picture quality is pretty bad, but yes...it says "hey look at my beutiful butt sh*t" with a lovely illustration to match.
 Oh, the joys.

 I live in Charleston, SC, but will always be a Summerville girl at heart.
 Wife to an amazing man, Andy.
 Momma to a goldendoodle, Birdie.
 Very lucky to have such a wonderful family who I love with all my heart.
-My niece Lucy has me wrapped around her finger.
+My nieces, Lucy and Molly, have my heart.
 Second grade teacher.
 Follower of Christ.
 Gamecock fan till the day I die.
 Love to cook and try new recipes.
 Semi-crafty.
 Music lover.